rremer/minecraft-modpack-steampunk/README.md

 #### Advanced Compass

 Have a normal compass, but get a compass bar in your UI with distances to mobs and custom waypoints.
+You start with this compass to aid early game wanderlust.

 #### Nature's Compass